Nitsuguaaa/EnrollmentSystem/README.md

-# A basic enrollment system using java
+# A Basic Enrollment System Using Java :gift_heart:

 > If you're too lazy to make an enrollment system for your school project then here it is